 So, what is a sales strategy really?

-Well, in the bigger sense, it’s a company’s unique strategy for selling its products or services to its target market.
+Well, in the bigger sense, it’s a company’s unique sales strategy for selling its products or services to its target market.

 But at the practical, granular level, a sales strategy is anything that can get a company more sales.
 And the reason companies use multiple sales strategies that work at the different stages of their customers’ buying journeys.